RemotePixel/disasterwatch/README.md

 [disasterwatch](http://disasterwatch.remotepixel.ca) is the new RemotePixel.ca project.

+For this new project, I (RemotePixel) am looking for people to help me so please contact me @ contact@remotepixel.ca

+####Project Status : Phase 1

+- Phase 1: Defining structure and to do list
+- Phase 2: Building BackEnd and FrontEnd
+- Phase 3: Public Release

 What
 -------

 Aim of this project is to ease access to satelite imagery where we need the most.

-####Two purposes are define:
-* Catalog disaster.
+The project is based on two things:
+* A database of disaster (type, area/position, date, ...).
-* Visualize latest imagery available on each area (Landsat, SENTINEL, ,UrtheCast, PlanetLab, Digitalglobe, Airbus DS).
+* A simple and elegant interface to visualize latest imagery available on each area.

 Why
 -------

-Imagery as a service is a reality.
-Accessing
+With more and more free satellite imagery (Sentinel, Lansdat, ...) available and low cost imagery service (UrtheCast, PlanetLab, ...), I believe it could help if we build a platform that ease the access to all the available imagery ressources.

 To Do
 -------

-####Back End:
+* Back End:
+  [ ] Create a nodejs server
+  [ ] Create a database (ElasticSearch or MongoDB)
+  [ ] Build a REST like service to add disaster to a database (GET, PUT) [ ] Build a REST like service to get imagery available (GET)

-######Front End:
+* Front End:
-- Interface to visualize imagery quicklook and metadata.
+  [ ] Interface to visualize imagery quicklook and metadata.
-- Interface to add disaster to the database (login required ?).
+  [ ] Interface to add disaster to the database (login required ?).
-- Connect to other services like [OpenArialMap](http://openaerialmap.org).
+  [ ] Connect to other services like [OpenArialMap](http://openaerialmap.org).
-- Add time.
+  [ ] Add time.

 Ressources
 -------